Aaboassoud/IGDB/README.md

 # Project Name: IGDb

 ## Idea:
-The Internet Game Database is (IGDb) , an online database that contains information and statistics about video games as well as developers, directors, and other game industry professionals.
+The Internet Game Database is (IGDb) , an online database that contains information and statistics about video games as well as developers and other game industry professionals.

 ## Inspiration:
 for people who loves games, They need to have a platform that talks about games in detail, but in Arabic